AdusparxAdith/ambulane-client/README.md

 - **Username:** realuser
 - **Password:** password
 - **Instructions:** This account allows you to test real-time movement updates.
 You can simulate movement to observe how the system tracks your location in real-time on the map.

+# Contributing

+Any new ideas want to add to the project are welcome.
+Please submit a pull request or open up an issue and we can discuss further.

+# License

+This project is licensed under the MIT License.